Krist Novoselic

-Outside of music, Novoselic has been active politically, being involved in the formation of a PAC named JAMPAC (Joint Artists and Musicians Political Action Committee).
+Outside of music, Novoselic has been active politically.
 From 2007 through 2010, he wrote a weekly column on music and politics for the Seattle Weekly website.
-He served on the board of the electoral reform organization FairVote from 2005 to 2019, including 11 years as chair, and in 2020 became board chair of Zócalo Public Square.
+Novoselic has served on the board of the electoral reform organization FairVote and has served as its chair.
+In 2020, he became board chair of Zócalo Public Square.
+He joined the Forward Party in 2023 and became the party's leader in Washington after the resignation of Chris Vance.
+In 2024, he founded the Cascade Party of Washington.

 Early life

-Krist Anthony Novoselic was born in Compton, California, on May 16, 1965, the son of Croatian immigrants Kristo Novaselić and Marija Mustać.
+Krist Anthony Novoselic was born in Compton, California, on May 16, 1965, the son of Croatian immigrants Krsto Novaselić and Marija Mustać.
 Kristo was a native of Veli Iž on the island of Iž while Marija originates from Privlaka.
 The original Croatian surname of Novaselić was mistakenly changed to Novoselic by a clerk when Kristo was applying for a passport to go to America.
 Novoselic lived in Compton for one year before his parents moved to the ethnically Croatian Los Angeles neighborhood of San Pedro.
 His first language is Croatian.
-He has a younger brother, Robert (born 1968), and a younger sister, Diana (born 1973).
-In 1979, his family relocated to Aberdeen, Washington due to surging real estate costs in California.
-In 1980, his parents sent him to live with relatives in Zadar, Croatia.
+He has a younger brother and a younger sister.
+In 1979, his family relocated to Aberdeen, Washington.
+In 1980, his parents sent him to live with relatives in Zadar, Croatia, Yugoslavia.
 He returned to Aberdeen in 1981.
 His earliest memory of listening to music is listening to Chuck Berry with his father.
 Growing up, he had a severe underbite, for which he underwent corrective surgery.

 Novoselic was interested in bands such as Led Zeppelin, Black Sabbath, The Who, Van Halen, Devo, and Aerosmith.
 He also enjoyed listening to Yugoslavian bands such as Zabranjeno Pušenje, Prljavo kazalište and Azra.
-In Croatia, he became interested in punk rock, and discovered bands such as the Sex Pistols and Ramones when he lived in Croatia at the age of 14 for one year.
-He has cited Paul McCartney, Geezer Butler, John Entwistle, and Gene Simmons as the fundamental influences of his bass playing.
+He became interested in punk rock, and discovered bands such as the Sex Pistols and the Ramones when he lived in the Socialist Republic of Croatia, Yugoslavia at the age of 14 for one year.
+He has cited Paul McCartney, Geezer Butler, John Entwistle, and Gene Simmons as fundamental influences of his bass playing.

 Novoselic's brother Robert introduced him to his friend Kurt Cobain, who had noticed loud music coming from upstairs in the Novoselic household.
 Robert told Cobain that it was his older brother, who listened to punk rock.
 Cobain eventually befriended the older Novoselic, as the pair had similar musical tastes, including a fondness for local band Melvins.
 The two had several mutual friends and began hanging out shortly thereafter.
 Krist attended Aberdeen High School while Kurt attended high school in nearby Montesano.
 At one point, Cobain gave Novoselic a demo tape of his former band Fecal Matter, and asked him to form a band together.
 After several months, Novoselic finally listened to the tape, liked it, and agreed to start a band with Cobain.
 After high school, Novoselic worked as a painter and decorator but was eventually laid off.